ne4au/English/Vocabulary/Purge.md

 ## /pɝːdʒ/
 [[V]]
-1. to get rid of people from an organization because upi do not agree with them.
+1. to get rid of people from an organization because up do not agree with them.

 - Party leaders have undertaken of purge the party of extremists
 - Hard-liners are expected to be purged from the administration